 - recognized leadership in business or professional activity

-- background and experience that will complement the talents of the other Board members
+- background and experience that will complement the experience and talents of the other Board members

 - willingness and capability to take the time to actively participate in Board and committee meetings and related activities